Hung Up: Critical reception

 Ben Williams from New York magazine described the song as sounding both throbbing as well as wistful.
 Christian John Wikane from PopMatters called the song a propulsive track.
 Alan Braidwood of BBC Music noted of the track: "full-on dance, dark, disco, fun, big" and compared it to other Madonna songs like "Vogue", "Deeper and Deeper" and "Ray of Light".
-Tom Bishop from BBC Music commented that Madonna has either reinvigorated her career or she is "merely throwing one final dance party for her long-term fans before settling down to record more sedate material".
-Jason Shawhan from About.com commented that the song has "way too much Abba in it for its own good."
-He went on to elaborate that "[t]he only reason I can think of for this to be chosen as the first single was the Motorola ad campaign.
-It's not a bad song by far, it has pep and a sense of fun, but it's not even close to being one of the best songs on the record".
-Bill Lamb of About.com said that the ABBA sample sounded completely effortless like much of Madonna's best dance music.
-He further elaborated that what "'Hung Up' amounts to is a big gushy love note to Madonna's core fans, those club kids who pack the floor every time they hear the pounding beats of a Madonna classic and the dj's who can't get enough of spinning her records.
-'Hung Up' will send those fans into ecstasy, and it sounds good on the radio, too".
+Tom Bishop from BBC News commented that Madonna has either reinvigorated her career or she is "merely throwing one final dance party for her long-term fans before settling down to record more sedate material".
+According to Camille Paglia, writing for Salon, the track was one of the "two truly strong songs" on the album, along with "Jump".
+Matt Cappiello from the Daily Nexus called it "amazing" and "mind-numbing", and elaborated that "it should be frozen in a capsule and sent out into space.
+Martians need to know the wonders of our civilization, as expressed in the delicate form of bubblegum pop."
+Peter S. Scholtes of City Pages considered the song a "vast improvement" over the original ABBA song.
 Thomas Inskeep of Stylus Magazine declared that "Hung Up" and the next single "Sorry" might not have the same sleaze as Madonna's older songs like "Physical Attraction" or "Burning Up", but have the same modus operandi of being designed for "sweaty up-all-night dancing".
-Rob Harvilla from The Village Voice called the song a triumphant jazz exercise.
+Rob Harvilla from The Village Voice called the song a "triumphant jazzercise single".